AY2425S2-CS2103T-W09-4/tp/docs/UserGuide.md

 ### Viewing help : `help`

-You can view a message explaining how to access the User Guide.
+You can view a message providing a web link to access the User Guide.

 ![help message](images/helpMessage.png)